kontext-app/apt/README.md

-[Aptos.fyi](https://aptos.fyi) shows the latest news from the Twitter Aptos community
+[Aptos.fyi](https://aptos.fyi) shows the most relevant news from Aptos Twitter, by decentralizing the feed AI layer.

 ## What problem is this solving?